-Select the 'Model Patterns' tab and the 'SysML Perspective', then scroll to and expand the 'SysML 1.5 Requirements Diagrams' Pattern group.
-When you click on a Pattern name in the left hand panel of the Model Wizard, a full description of what the panel provides is displayed in the right hand panel.
+On the 'Create from Pattern' tab select the 'SysML' Perspective, then scroll to and expand the 'SysML 1.5 Requirements Diagrams' Pattern group.
+When you click on a Pattern name in the left hand panel of the tab, a full description of what the pattern provides is displayed in the right hand panel.